MIT-Emerging-Talent/ET6-practice-code-review/collaboration/README.md

    specific, and respectful feedback, focusing on mutual growth and improvement.

-- Inclusivity: We create a collaborative atmosphere where every member feels valued, heard, and empowered to contribute.
+- Inclusivity: We create a collaborative an atmosphere where every member feels valued, heard, and empowered to contribute.

 ---